shreyaskyada/POC-express-jwt-authentication/README.md

-# Express JWT Authentication POC
+# Express JWT Authentication POC with Typescript

 This proof of concept (POC) demonstrates the authentication flow using REST APIs with both access tokens and refresh tokens.